 1. BE PRESENT BY COMMITTING TO LESS SCREEN TIME.

 Real life is happening right now.
-We are missing more and more moments of engagement with ourselves and others by constantly being distracted and tethered to a phone.
+We are missing more and more moments of real-life engagement with ourselves and others by constantly being distracted and tethered to a phone.
 Make a choice to be present.
 Dedicate some time at least once a week to being phone-free.
-Try turning your phone off from five pm Fridays till noon on Saturday and take advantage of that time to be entirely present with your friends, family, partner or yourself.
+Try turning your phone off from 5pm Friday till noon on Saturday and take advantage of that time to be entirely present with your friends, family, partner or yourself.
 You’re not missing anything online, you’re missing out on real life.

-Plan your summer vacation.
-Imagine yourself hiking a trail and swimming in crystal blue lakes this summer!
+Plan your winter getaway.
+Imagine yourself snowshoeing in the mountains or walking along a sandy beach.
 Where do you want to explore?
 What do you want to do?
-Planning a trip gives you something to look forward to and also acts as excellent motivation to get moving now, so you can be fit, strong and energized for your summer adventures!
+Planning a trip gives you something to look forward to and acts as excellent motivation to get moving now, so you can be happy, strong and energized for your adventures!

 Sleep is critical to our moods—aiming for 7-8 hours per night is best.
-Are you feeling well rested?
-If not, try to start your nighttime routine earlier by turning off screens (tip one!) and cue your mind to relax by reading, listening to music, or taking a bath.
+Are you feeling well-rested?
+If not, try to start your nighttime routine earlier by turning off screens (tip #1!) and cue your mind to relax by reading a book, listening to music or taking a bath.
 Can’t sleep because you have a busy mind that just won’t slow down?
-See tip five.
+See tip #5.

 Movement clears the head.
 Think about movement as a tool to flush away stress and anxiety.
-Getting your heart rate up releases happy-feeling endorphins.
-Start small, with little bits of movement built into your lifestyle.
-Walk 15 minutes by getting off public transit three stops earlier.
+Getting your heart rate up releases feel-good endorphins.
+Start small, with little bits of movement built into your day.
+Walk 15 minutes by getting off public transit a few stops earlier.
 Take the stairs at work.
-Add a 20-minute lunch break walk outside to your daily routine (connect with a pal, tip two!)—it will do wonders for your mental health.
+Add a 20-minute lunch break walk outside to your daily routine (even connect with a pal, tip #2!)—it will do wonders for your mental health.